The Rasch brothers

 Stuttgart, Akademischer Verlag Dr. Fritz Wedekind

 Their studio soon turned into an important gathering place for Stuttgart’s design and architecture scene.
-Besides being friendly with many avant-garde artists like Willi Baumeister, Oskar Schlemmer, Kurt Schnitters and Otto Dix, the Rasch brothers also collaborated closely with brilliant architects, including Walter Gropius, Erich Mendelsohn, Bruno Taut and Martin Wagner.
-For a short time, Mies van der Rohe used the Rasch studio while the Weissenhof Estate was being constructed in Stuttgart under his direction, and the brothers were responsible for two model units in the central apartment block he designed for the exhibition.
-Their designs for suspended houses and their ideas for modular or air-filled building structures were revolutionary and unique in the architectural history of the 20th century.
+The Rasch brothers maintained friendly contacts with avant-garde artists such as Otto Dix.
+During the construction period of the Weissenhof Estate in Stuttgart, the siblings met brilliant architects such as Walter Gropius, Bruno Taut and Martin Wagner.
+At this time, Mies van der Rohe, the important director of the building exhibition, used the Rasch studio for a short time and the two brothers designed a model unit in the central apartment block of the exhibition as well as one for Peter Behrens’ apartment block.
+Their designs for suspended houses and Bodo Rasch’s ideas for modular or air-filled building structures were revolutionary and unique in the architectural history of the 20th century.

 Lilo Rasch-Naegele, who married Bodo Rasch in 1940, ran her own drawing studio in Stuttgart’s Reinsburgstrasse and was a sought-after commercial artist, fashion illustrator and book illustrator.
 She worked for prestigious firms from the textile and publishing sectors, including Gröber-Neufra, ARAL, Schiesser and Elbeo, the advertising department of Stern news magazine, various publishing houses (especially Boje Kurt Desch, Wilhelm Goldmann, Albert Müller, Carl Überreuther and Ullstein-Propyläen) and the Stuttgarter Zeitung newspaper.